 This vitamin helps to regulate the immune system and is believed to stimulate the body’s natural defense against diseases.

-When it comes to preventing and overcoming colds, vitamin E is ignored at the expense of vitamin C. However, vitamin E is the key to a healthy immune system.
+When it comes to preventing and overcoming colds, vitamin E is ignored at the expense of vitamin C. However, if you really want to know how to stay healthy, vitamin E is the key to a strong immune system.

 It is a fat-soluble vitamin, which means that it must be properly absorbed.
 Nuts like almonds contain this vitamin.